yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 ||Pin 9 ||GND ||Pin 10 ||GND ||

 The CFE and OpenWRT use ttyS0 to emit boot and log messages.
 OpenWRT offers shell acess through ttyS0 by simply pressing <ENTER> to activation the console.

 The serial port settings are 115k, 8, N, 1 with no flow control.

+For more info see http://www.rwhitby.net/wrt54gs/serial.html.

+=== JTAG ===
+A 12-pin unpopulated JTAG header is included on all versions of this router.
+It is usually found beside the serial port headers.

+A simple unbuffered JTAG cable works fine.
+See HairyDairyMaid's WRT54G Debricking Tool for pin defintions, cable schematics, and software to utilize the JTAG interface.
+=== WRT54G v2.0 revision XH RAM Increase ===
+There are revision XH units of the WRT54G v2.0.
+These units have 32 MB of memory, but they are locked to 16 MB.
+You can unlock the remaining memory with changing some of the variables.
+Afterburner (aka.
+Speedbooster) mode can be enabled with some variables, too.

+/!\ '''NOTE:''' However, there are no guaranties that these will work, and changing the memory configuration on a non-XH unit will give you a brick.
+Check the forums for more info.

-=== Opening the case ===
+=== SES Button ===
-'''WRT54G v1.0'''

-Check [http://www.servomagazine.com/forum/viewtopic.php?p=34263&sid=821e1885f8c530e26278d85d701631ff here] for instructions and [http://seattlewireless.net/~mattw/photos/linksyswrt54g/gallery/ here] for pictures.
-A 9/16 socket wrench or similar tool can be used to remove the antenna.

-'''WRT54G v3.1'''

-Check [http://www.byteclub.net/wiki/Wrt54g#Opening_the_case here] for instructions.
+The SES Button was introduced in the WRT54G v3.0, though a firmware upgrade for the WRT54G v2.0 enabled it for that version too.

+If you have a look at the WRT54G v2.2 board, you can find on the left corner, near the power LED, an empty place for a 4 pins button.
+On the board it is printed as SW2.
+This is the SES button you can find on WRT54G v3.0 and above, except that it has not been soldered.

 ----
  .
 CategoryModel